-Questions & Answers - Preserving Carved Pumpkins
+Questions and Answers – Preserving Carved Pumpkins

 The reasons a carved pumpkin decays or rots sooner than a uncarved pumpkin are:

 Rub vegetable oil or petroleum jelly onto freshly cut areas to delay aging.
-After carving your pumpkin, wipe the inside with bleach to deter the growth of mould.
+After carving your pumpkin, wipe the inside with bleach to deter the growth of mold.
 After 30 minutes, rub the cut areas and the inside with a dry cloth, then coat with petroleum jelly or vegetable oil.
 To keep the jack-o’-lantern from drying out, cover it with a damp towel when it’s not on display.

 If you have a spare refrigerator, you can empty it out and keep them in it over night to slow down decomposition.